 2014/15 was a productive year for librarians in the Murphy Library Department.
 Librarians continue to make teaching a priority, providing instruction in research and information literacy for over 6900 students.
 The 327 class sessions mark a trend, as classes increased 7% over the previous year.
 In order to help us better manage this growth, we have been trying for several years to add an additional instructional librarian to our staff.
 With Liz Humrickhouse joining us in August 2014, we thought we had our instruction team in place.
 Sharon Hamilton, our Instructional Design & Integration Librarian, however, resigned at the end of December.
 We conducted a successful search for a new Instruction Librarian to round out our instruction team.
 Katie Fox brings with her a wealth of instruction experience as well as a graduate degree in curriculum.
 We are thrilled to have her join us in August 2015.
 Aside from an every-increasing amount of instruction, librarians were heavily invested in our UW-System migration from Voyager to Alma (a unified resource management system).
 Kate Russell, our Systems and Emerging Technologies Librarian, served as our campus contact and led staff in training as well as setting up the new system.
 Bill Doering and Jen Holman served on functional teams.
 Bill Doering served on the Resource Management Team, while Jen Holman chaired the Electronic Resources Team.
 All staff contributed an extraordinary amount of time to get the system configured and functional.
 We look forward to seeing the efficiencies and increased system collaboration that Alma promises in the future.
 Programming continued to be plentiful this year.
 Highlights included: Murphy Library’s 2nd Freedom to Read public reading in September 2014 (for Banned Books Week); our 9th annual Multicultural Children’s Literature Event, “Ethiopia,” which featured author Jane Kurtz; (9th annual Teacher Resource Day (STEM), organized by Murphy Library and Tim Gerber, biology professor.
 All Murphy Library staff and users enjoyed rotating art exhibits displayed in Murphy’s Mug and in around the first floor.
 Lastly, librarians elected Michael Current as our next library department chair.
 We look forward to his leadership over the next three years.

-Academic Affairs also houses the Institute for Campus Excellence (Center for Advancing Teaching and Learning (CATL), Continuing Education and Extension, Graduate Studies, Institutional Research, Research and Sponsored Programs, and Undergraduate Research) and the Division of Enrollment Management (Admissions, Records and Registration, International Education and Engagement, Academic Advising Center & Career Services, and Financial Aid).
+Academic Affairs also houses the Institute for Campus Excellence (Center for Advancing Teaching and Learning (CATL), Continuing Education and Extension, Graduate Studies, Institutional Research, Research and Sponsored Programs, Undergraduate Research) and the Division of Enrollment Management (Admissions, Records and Registration, International Education & Engagement, Academic Advising & Career Services, Financial Aid).

 Dr. Betsy Morgan serves as the Interim Provost and Vice Chancellor for Academic Affairs.